 Facebook vs YouTube live streaming: which is best?

-Once upon a time broadcasting your event required a huge outside broadcast truck, 100’s meters of cables and a crew of 20 riggers….oh and a TV channel to broadcast on!
-Newcast Studios Director Damien Maher has been involved in the live streaming industry since 2006, when he was working as Executive Producer of video production at Fairfax Media.
+Until only recently, broadcasting an event required a huge outside broadcast truck, 100’s of meters of cable and a crew of 20…oh and a TV channel to broadcast on.
+I ‘ve been involved in live broadcast for 20 years and the live streaming industry since 2006, working as Executive Producer of video production at Fairfax Media.
 Fairfax was looking into new technologies that circumvented terrestrial TV broadcasting, which was prohibitively expensive, to broadcast key events such as The Budget, federal elections and breaking news events.
+It was this experience that found me in the world of live streaming.

 Free platforms that reach your audience